Fender vs Vox Amps: Which Should You Choose?

 Price Range

-Vox amps are typically more expensive than Fender models.
-But this doesn’t mean that their products are cheap by any means.
-Fender also offers a more diverse lineup of products.
-Ranging from solid-state amps to valve models.
+Vox amps usually run more than comparable Fender models, though neither brand makes cheap gear.
+Fender also offers a more diverse lineup, from solid-state amps up to valve models.

 Solid State Model Comparison